FrankKooij/Soma/README.md

 ## Goals

-The aim of this blueprint is to provide with a stylesheet you can trust when exporting to ePub (from Ulysses app).
+The aim of this blueprint is to provide a stylesheet you can trust when exporting to ePub (from Ulysses app).

 As a consequence, it relies on several principles:

 1. **Soma is retro-compatible:** you can load your EPUB3 file onto an ePub2-only compatible device/app and it will work;
-2. **Soma should not disable user settings:** this is insanely tough but carefully chosen styles are doing the heavy lifting—type settings and “themes” (night modes) should be OK;
+2. **Soma should not disable user settings:** this is insanely tough but carefully chosen CSS declarations are doing the heavy lifting—type settings and “themes” (night modes) should be OK;
 3. **Soma has to deal with RS’ overrides:** RS are overriding styles to guarantee a minimum level of UX, Soma overrides those overrides when need be;
 4. **Soma shall cope with different types of books:** Soma was designed for both fiction and non-fiction books;
-5. **Soma must provide with Kindle support:** given Kindle’s market share, especially in the US and the UK, support for KF8 and legacy Mobi7 is mandatory.
+5. **Soma must provide Kindle support:** given Kindle’s market share, especially in the US and the UK, support for KF8 and legacy Mobi7 is mandatory.

 Those principles are the backbone of Soma and explain why, for instance, `line-height` is inherited from `body` or why there are proprietary Kindle media queries in there.